Data-Driven Marketing: Making Better Decisions with Analytics

 - Analyses campaign performance

-Company B will be able to perform better in the long run because the decisions are made according to data, not assumptions.
+🏆 Company B performs better in the long run — because decisions are made according to data, not assumptions.

 - Exclude ineffective campaigns